ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 ![png](/img/Project-3_files/Project-3_65_0.png)

-The above plot shows the RMSE is minimized in the LassoCV model with an $\alpha$ of 0.0005.
-After that as $\alpha$ increases the model starts to have too much bias (the $\beta$ coefficients are too constrained).
+The above plot shows the RMSE is minimized in the LassoCV model with an &alpha of 0.0005.
+After that as &alpha increases the model starts to have too much bias (the &beta coefficients are too constrained).

 ```python